1971: Ron Sauey and George Archibald meet at Cornell University

 2001: The first flock of Whooping Cranes is led to Florida behind an ultralight aircraft operated by pilots from Operation Migration

-2002: From the Florida non-migratory flock of reintroduced Whooping cCanes, one pair hatches and raises a chick dubbed Lucky.
+2002: From the Florida non-migratory flock of reintroduced Whooping Cranes, one pair hatches and raises a chick dubbed Lucky.

 2003: ICF turns 30!
-ICF receives a Global Environment Fund (GEF) grant for the conservation of major wetlands used by Siberian Cranes
+ICF receives a Global Environment Facility (GEF) grant for the conservation of major wetlands used by Siberian Cranes

 2004: Rich Beilfuss, Africa Program Director, documents the largest concentration of Wattled Cranes ever recorded in Ethiopia